World Organisation for Animal Health: Origin and founding

-The Organisation's creation dates to the early 20th century, making it one of the oldest existing Intergovernmental Organisations.
+The Organisation's creation dates to the early 20th century, making it one of the oldest existing Intergovernmental Organizations.
 The Office International des Epizooties (OIE) was created through an International Agreement signed on 25 January 1924.
-Earlier, in May 1921, a rinderpest pandemic motivated Delegates at the International Conference for the Study of Epizootics, with diplomats from 43 countries, to express a call for the establishment of an international organisation to coordinate responses against infectious animal diseases at a global level.
+Earlier, in May 1921, a rinderpest pandemic motivated Delegates at the International Conference for the Study of Epizootics, with diplomats from 43 countries, to express a call for the establishment of an international organization to coordinate responses against infectious animal diseases at a global level.

 The need to fight animal diseases at a global level led to the creation of the Office International des Epizooties through the international agreement signed in January 1924.